Night buses in London: N22

 Route N22 commenced operating on 24 November 2000 between Richmond and Piccadilly Circus replace the withdrawn section of route N9 between Richmond and Putney Bridge.
 On 29 September 2001, the route was extended from Richmond to Kingston.
 On 3 June 2006, it was withdrawn curtailed from Kingston to Fulwell.
-It has always been operated by London General.
+It has always been operated by London General (now Go-Ahead London).
 On 16 July 2017, the route was withdrawn between Green Park and Piccadilly Circus and diverted to Oxford Circus via Berkeley Square, partly replacing route C2.